paintdotnet/PaintDotNet.ProcessorInformation/README.md

 # PaintDotNet.ProcessorInformation
- Code extracted from Paint.NET for obtaining information about the CPU from the Win32 GetLogicalProcessorInformation API
+Code extracted from Paint.NET for obtaining information about the CPU from the Win32 GetLogicalProcessorInformation API.
+Someone needed this over on Discord :) I haven't pruned or even built this code, it's lifted directly from the Paint.NET code base.

+Start by looking at `Processor.cs::GetLogicalProcessorInformation()`.
+There are some handy extension methods in `LogicalProcessorInfoExtensions` for getting the logical and physical core counts.
+Paint.NET uses this to establish the min/max bounds for worker thread counts.
+Most of the time, only the physical core count is used -- this helps leave breathing room for the UI thread, and for other in-process threadpools (mostly WARP, DirectX).
+When running things like effects, the thread count is ramped up to the logical core count, which does help rendering throughput quite a lot.